Israeli forces storm Gaza school sheltering displaced, killing 15

 Two others were reported killed following a separate Israeli attack on the area surrounding Kamal Adwan Hospital in northern Gaza, WAFA added.

-Overall, at least 30 other people were reported injured in the Israeli attacks on Sunday.
+At least 135 other people were reported injured in the Israeli attacks on Sunday.

 The deadly Israeli raids and bombings come just a day after Israeli forces killed several people after hitting a school in Gaza City, and just two days after a massacre in Nuseirat refugee camp.